 This is my first legacy challenge, I am following the official Sims 3 Legacy Challenge Rules.
 I will be also taking part in the optional challenge – Family Trait and Story Teller.
-I will not take part in the third optional challenge – Matriarchy.
+I will not take part in the third optional challenge – Patriarchy/Matriarchy.

 HEIR SELECTION RULE: I have decided that the first of the children that will win any advanced equestrian competition will automatically become the heir, whether it is a male or a female.
 Also, the heir must possess the Equestrian trait before reaching Young Adulthood.